February 9, 2016

 Try these 6 easy steps to help ease sinus symptoms and bring yourself some relief from the dreaded “gunk” that causes nasal congestion & painful sinus pain and pressure.
 Many people find that a humidifier or over-the-counter nasal decongestant medication doesn’t help, and nasal sprays don’t always provide relief, either.

-Today’s Tues-torial comes from Kelsie Holeton (Massage Therapy Student at La’ James International College – Iowa City).
+Today’s Tues-torial comes from Kelsie Holeton (Student at our massage therapy school in Iowa – La’ James International College).

 Step 2: Using both fingers, place them on the ridge where the nose and eyebrows meet.
 Again, apply pressure for 1-3 minutes while taking slow deep breaths.
 This can help relieve sinus pressure and stimulate natural nasal irrigation for clearer nasal passages.